Viral Video Stars Then and Now

 They used to say there are no second acts in American life.
 Thanks to the internet, though, these days once-famous folks never really go away.

 That's especially true of those who came into the public consciousness because of the internet.
 Sure their view counts stagnate after a while, but most of the viral video stars of yore stick around on YouTube and social media.
 See what the some of the biggest internet stars of the past decade are up to today below.
 (Check out the original videos below for an extra dose of nostalgia.)

 Now: While Brolsma initially shied away from the attention the video brought him, by 2006 he had embraced it.
-He began producing more videos, including different variations of the Numa Numa song.
+He began producing more videos, including different variations of the Numa Numa song and even collaborated with some of the folks from lonelygirl15 (see below).
 These days he is making his own music, both with his band Nonetheless and as a solo artist.

 Now: Rose quickly transitioned to less stealthy acting jobs, landing a recurring role on the ABC Family show ’Greek.’
-She is set to star in the upcoming comedy ‘Casting Couch.’
+She most recently starred in the comedy ‘Casting Couch.’

 Then: In the summer of 2007 the song ‘Chocolate Rain’ by Tay Zonday was probably stuck in your head.
 While the lyrics of the tune seemed to making some sort of important societal commentary, it was Zonday's (born Adam Nyerere Bahner) extremely deep voice and unique, baby-faced appearance that made the song and video such a viral hit.